tdiprima/ai-eda-assistant/README.md

 An AI-powered CSV analyzing application that generates insights and exploratory data analysis questions to help you think like a data analyst.

-Code from [*"I Built an AI That Thinks Like a Data Analyst — Then It Went Viral.
+Some code adapted from the article [*"I Built an AI That Thinks Like a Data Analyst — Then It Went Viral.
 So I Made It Smarter."*](https://medium.com/data-science-collective/i-built-an-ai-that-thinks-like-a-data-analyst-then-it-went-viral-so-i-made-it-smarter-1f3206a8254b) by Mukundan Sankar.

 ## Features